Eli-Gustilo-Software/Bag-of-Holding/README.md

 # Bag-of-Holding

-The Bag of Holding provides a quick and easy way to keep track of DnD, or other roll playing games, player character's items and gear.
-It utilizes my Hermez Library to allow the user to send items to their nearby friends on either Android of Apple phones.
-Meant to allow players to focus on the game and not inventory management while allowing for a video game-esque level of inventory management such as allowing items to be given names, effects, long winded descriptions, pictures, and much more is planned.
+The Bag of Holding provides a quick and easy way to keep track of D&D, or other roll playing games, player character's items and gear.

+ Utilizes my Hermez Library to allow the user to send items via NSD/Bonjour to their friends on either Android or Apple devices.

+ Allow players to focus on the game they are playing while allowing for an easy video game-esque level of inventory management.
+Your items can be given names, fancy effects, long winded descriptions, their own picture, be copied, deleted, modified, transferred,  and so much more is in the works.